jlelong/LaTeX-Workshop-wiki/Format.md

 Define the command line arguments for latexindent.
 Available placeholders are:

-- `%DOC%`: The LaTeX root file path and name without the `.tex` extension.
+- `%DOC%`: The root file path and name without the extension.
-- `%DOCFILE%`: The LaTeX root file name without the `.tex` extension.
+- `%DOCFILE%`: The root file name without the extension.
-- `%DIR%`: The LaTeX root file path.
+- `%DIR%`: The root file path.
 - `%TMPFILE%`: would be replaced with the path of file which contains raw TeX source to be formatted.
 At this moment you need to use it as an input file of `latexindent`.
 - `%INDENT%`: The indent character of the file, typically `\t`, `' '`, `' '`.